danielnilsson9/bbs-fw/README.md

 Be careful if you build from source and flash this firmware, it has not yet been
 tested with the motor mounted on a bike.

+The firmware can be flashed using a standard bafang programming cable (TTL level usb to serial converter).

 ## Main Benefits
 * More power without hardware modifications! (max 32A).